kimsiang/musrsim-sms/README.md

 Example:
 ```
+# Set the offset as input parameter
 ../musrSim 1003.mac name 10

+# Set the offest in macro file
+/musr/command SetRndSeedOffset 10
 ```
 In this case, this random seed of this job will be offset by 10.
 In practice, we submit me jobs with `condor`, each job will be offset by their job process number.